HiDefTextiles/HiDefKnits/README.md

 they are well beyond the price range of self-employed knitwear designers.
-Furthermore, based on the documentation the knit modules are focused on relatively simple cable knits and fair-isle knitwear as they are meant for mass-production, hence detailed nuances of hand knitting with a professional finish are not addressed as they are not efficient for such manufacturing.
+Furthermore, based on the documentation the knit modules are focused on relatively simple cable knits and fair-isle knitwear as they are meant for mass-production, hence detailed nuances of hand-knitting with a professional finish are not addressed as they are not efficient for such manufacturing.
 The CAD fashion software is essentially designing knit textiles to be made with industrial knitting machines, that are then **cut** and assembled just as is done with normal woven fabrics.
-However, when dealing with handknits, each piece is knit from one continuous yarn, and only cut at the very end.
+However, when dealing with hand-knits, each piece is knit from one continuous yarn, and only cut at the very end.
 Thus its shaping is determined by the choice of decreases and increases, and the choice of bind off techniques that are all detailed in the knitting pattern.